YutaroHayakawa/ipftrace2/docs/scripting.md

 function dump(data)
   -- Called multiple times for every tracing output.
-Parse binary data (which -- comes from `data` buffer of C module() function) and generate human-readable -- string.
-It will be appended to the end of default tracing output. mark = string.unpack("=I4", data) return string.format("(mark: 0x%x)", mark) end
+Parse binary data (which -- comes from `data` buffer of C module() function) and generate flat table -- that maps string to string/number.
+Type other than string/number or nested -- tables are not supported currently. mark = string.unpack("=I4", data) return {
+    mark=mark
+  }
+end

 function fini()